 The Greek cuisine in Istanbul is not only unique to its own but tells also the story of a culture which has been living in the region for 1500 years.
 Their food history dates back to even before the Byzantine Empire.
-Their roots are still visible today in Istanbul through the strong Mezze culture.
-In the past, many from the Greek minority worked as cooks in the Lokantas and Meyhanes (traditional restaurants and Istanbul taverns) who have contributed for the popularity of the Meze culture of today.
+Their roots are still visible today in Istanbul through the strong mezze culture.
+In the past, many from the Greek minority worked as cooks in the Lokantas and Meyhanes (traditional neighbourhood restaurants and Istanbul taverns) who have contributed for the popularity of the meze culture of today.
 Sula Bozis, a Greek from Istanbul shares her thoughts and knowledge about their food culture and the history of food in Istanbul with Topik:

 “It’s hard to say that Istanbul appreciates the contribution of the Greek cuisine.
 Much has changed after the migration and population exchange between Turkey and Greece and then there is also the events of 6th-7th September.
 Turkey does not like their children and there are many bad memories from east to west.”

 Especially, the “meze” based on seafood are essential components of the Greek food culture in Istanbul…

 “A greek dining table in Turkey without Tarama, Lakerda, Ciroz is unimaginable.
 Of course, “dolmas” as well.
 The Istanbul cuisine is based on seasons therefore these seafood based dishes could not be found in the summer in the 1960’s, as many did not have a freezer.
 However, in the winter we always enjoyed these dishes.”